PurdueRCAC/AnvilOps/docs/src/content/docs/guides/from-github.md

 Try pushing a commit to the repository to see how AnvilOps updates the deployment.

-1. Open the file `/src/pages/index.astro` in your repository.
+1. Open the file `/src/pages/index.astro`.

 2. Find the section that says `Try editing this text!` and change it to say `Hello, World!` or another phrase of your choice.
 Then commit and push your changes to the repository.